 - A deceased student's educational records may also be accessed by subpoena and or court order issued by a court of competent jurisdiction.
 No notification of such subpoena or court order will be issued by the University.

 - Directory information may be released by the University without the written consent of the student.
-Directory information, as defined by FERPA, includes the student's name, address, telephone number, e-mail address, photograph, date and place of birth, major, dates of enrollment, degrees conferred and dates of conferral, any graduation distinction, institutions attended prior to admission, participation in officially recognized activities and sports, and weight and height of members of University athletic teams.
+Directory information, as defined by FERPA, includes the student's name, address, telephone number, e-mail address, photograph, major, dates of enrollment, degrees conferred and dates of conferral, any graduation distinction, institutions attended prior to admission, participation in officially recognized activities and sports, and weight and height of members of University athletic teams.

 - To request nondisclosure of directory information, students must complete a "Request to Prevent Disclosure of Directory Information" form in the Registrar's Office.
 This request will remain in effect unless changed by the student.